Non-fillability of overtwisted contact manifolds via polyfolds: Polyfold perturbations

 for all $\mathbf u=\big[S,j,D,\{1,\rmi,-1\},u\big]\in\ZZ$.
 For a representative we write $\CR{\!\hat{J}}u$ also.
 As in \cite[Theorem 1.11]{hwz-gw17} the Cauchy--Riemann operator $\CR{\!\hat{J}}\co\ZZ\ra\WW$ is a scale-smooth component-proper Fredholm section that admits a natural orientation which we describe in Remark \ref{rem:crisorienbyrelspinstr} below.
 The Fredholm index of $\CR{\!\hat{J}}\co\ZZ\ra\WW$ is $1$ by the index computation in Section \ref{subsec:thesemiposcase} taking local transversal constraints from Section \ref{subsec:boundunnodstabdiscs} in view of Theorem \ref{thm:rnisaorientedorbifold} into account.
 As in \cite[Section 5.3]{sz17} the vertical differential of a local representation of $\CR{\!\hat{J}}$ near the local Bishop discs $\bfu_{\varepsilon,b_o}$, $\varepsilon\in(0,\delta)$ has a right-inverse.
 The same holds true for all simple stable nodal holomorphic discs in $\ZZ$ due to the generic choice of $\hat{J}$, see Section \ref{subsec:thesemiposcase}.

 \begin{rem} Preparing the orientation considerations in Remark \ref{rem:crisorienbyrelspinstr} we will establish {\bf homotopically unique trivialisations} under the assumption that the second Stiefel--Whitney class of $N^*$ vanishes.
 This approach requires to build up the spaces $\HH^{3,\sigma}(S,j)$ with continuous maps on $S/D$ {\it homotopic} in $(\hat{W},N^*)$ to a local Bisphop disc, see item (3) in Section \ref{subsec:boundunnodstabdiscmaps}.
-In view of Gromov compactness this is not a restriction.
+As the relative homotopy class is preserved under Gromov convergence (see \cite{fz15}) this is not a restriction.

 Consider the space of continuous maps $(\D,\partial\D)\ra\big(\hat{W},N^*\big)$ sending the marked points $\{1\}$ and $\{\rmi^k\}$ into $\gamma$ and $\vartheta^{-1}(\rmi^k)$, $k=1,2$, resp.
 Denote by $\CC$ the connected component of the Bishop disc $u_0=u_{\delta/2,b_o}$.
 We claim that for all $u\in\CC$ the pull back bundle $u^*TN^*$ has a canonical trivialisation.